Consolidating paper gains

 - 01 October, 2019

-- Indian paper mills are enjoying steady growth and rising profits thanks to increasing demand and a tight supply scenario
+- Indian paper mills are enjoying steady growth and rising profits thanks to rising demand supported by multiple growth drivers and the tight supply scenario

 - However, the industry is now set to undergo major structural change as larger companies expand and smaller companies exit in the face of higher capital requirements and stricter environmental regulations